MohithSuresh/EcoChain-Fantom/README.md

 - **Bancor Formula**: We have implemented a Decentralized Exchange (DEX) using the Bancor formula.
 This DEX houses liquidity pools, enabling efficient trading of carbon credit tokens.

-- **Chainlink**: We used Chainlink functions for burning SBT (used as a carbon credit issue certificate) and minting the appropriate type and amount of carbon credit tokens for that account.
+- **Oracle**: We used Oracle functions for burning SBT (used as a carbon credit issue certificate) and minting the appropriate type and amount of carbon credit tokens for that account.
 This functionality helps maintain a fair and balanced carbon credits ecosystem.

 - **ERC1155 Tokens**: Different types of carbon credit tokens are maintained using the ERC1155 token standard.
 This multi-token standard allows us to efficiently manage, transfer, and trade a variety of carbon credits within a single contract.